 If you decide to sign up for a new card to get the bonus, make sure it’s the right card for you.
 The cards with the biggest sign-up bonuses are typically rewards cards with high annual fees.
 You can only collect the bonus once, but you’ll be stuck paying the annual fee year after year.
 Unless you spend enough every year to earn lots of cash back, a card like this will take more money out of your wallet than it puts in.
 And if the card leads you to spend more than you normally would just to earn the rewards, then it’s definitely not a money-maker.

 Another way to earn a sign-up bonus is to open a new bank account.
-For instance, the Premier Checking account from TD Bank gives you a $300 bonus if you receive direct deposits of at least $2,500 to the account in the first two months.
+For instance, the Beyond Checking account from TD Bank gives you a $300 bonus if you receive direct deposits of at least $2,500 to the account in the first two months.
 However, once again, you should make sure the account is right for you before signing up.
-For example, the TD account requires you to maintain a daily balance of $2,500 to avoid a maintenance fee.
+For example, the TD account requires you to do one of the following to avoid a maintenance fee:

-If you’re an investor Ally Invest is offering a bonus of up to $3,500 when you open and fund a self-directed trading account.
-They are also giving new accounts free trades for 90 days.
+If you’re an investor, Ally Invest is offering a bonus of up to $3,000 when you open and fund a self-directed trading account.

 3. Earn Cash Back for Shopping